Justice lawyers try, again, to stop Trump’s records release

 It’s also a move with a demanding standard for petitioners that would partly rest on showing Messitte’s decisions to be clearly wrong.

 This was the second effort by the president’s legal team to delay proceedings.
-Messitte responded in an at times blistering opinion that said merely disagreeing with the court doesn’t constitute a required “substantial” reason for the sought after mid-case appeal.
+Messitte responded earlier this month to Justice Department efforts for a mid-case appeal with a somewhat blistering opinion that said merely disagreeing with the court doesn’t constitute a required “substantial” reason for the appeal.
 He also said he was unwilling to entertain delaying methods that might be used by the Justice Department lawyers.

 “The court has already rejected this type of dilatory behavior on the part of the president and we believe that it’s unfounded,” said Norman Eisen, chairman of the nonprofit Citizens for Responsibility and Ethics in Washington, which is co-counsel with the two jurisdictions.
 “We believe that discovery should proceed and we’re prepared to commence should the court so order.”